AK1198/Credit-Card-Validator-using-Luhn-s-Algorithm/README.md

 credit card is valid

 ### Limitations of the Luhn Algorithm
-One major limitation is that the Luhn Algorithm can only detect single digit errors, including transpositions of adjacent numbers.What this means is, in the case of a 0 – 9 digit set, transpositions of the ‘09’ to ‘90’ or vice versa won’t be detected by the Luhn Algorithm.
++ can only detect single digit errors, including transpositions of adjacent numbers.What this means is, in the case of a 0 – 9 digit set, transpositions of the ‘09’ to ‘90’ or vice versa won’t be detected by the Luhn Algorithm.